ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/5-render-a-simple-3D-object-part-1.md

 ## Command queue

-Graphic applications have to deal with 2 processors, the CPU and the GPU.
+Graphic applications must operate with two processors, the CPU and the GPU.

-These 2 processors run on different timelines.
+These two processors run on different timelines.
 For optimal performance, commands intended for the GPU are batched and sent through a command queue.
-The GPU consumes this queue whenever it is ready, and this way processors minimize the time spent idling for their sibling to respond.
+The GPU consumes this queue whenever it is ready, and in this way processors minimize the time spent idling for their sibling to respond.

 A WebGPU device has a single queue, which is used to send both commands and data.
 You can get it with `wgpuDeviceGetQueue()`.

-WebGPU offers 3 different ways to submit work to this queue:
+WebGPU offers three different ways to submit work to this queue:

-* wgpuQueueSubmit
+* wgpuQueueSubmit.
-* wgpuQueueWriteBuffer
+* wgpuQueueWriteBuffer.
-* wgpuQueueWriteTexture
+* wgpuQueueWriteTexture.

 {{% notice Note %}}
-Other graphics API allow you to build multiple queues per device, and future version of WebGPU might as well.
+Other graphics API allow you to build multiple queues per device.

-If you want to learn more, refer to the [Command Queue](https://eliemichel.github.io/LearnWebGPU/getting-started/the-command-queue.html)
+If you would like to learn more, refer to the [Command Queue](https://eliemichel.github.io/LearnWebGPU/getting-started/the-command-queue.html).
 {{% /notice %}}

 ## Getting started to render a 3D object

 WebGPU is a very simple system.
-All it does is run 3 types of functions on the GPU: Vertex Shaders, Fragment Shaders, and Compute Shaders.
+It runs three types of functions on the GPU:

-* A Vertex Shader computes vertices.
+* A Vertex Shader that computes vertices.
 The shader returns vertex positions.
-* A Fragment Shader computes colors, they indirectly write data to textures.
-That data does not have to be colors.
+* A Fragment Shader that computes colors.
+The shader indirectly writes data to textures.
+That data does not have to be limited to colors.
-* A Compute Shader is more generic.
-It’s effectively a function you call and say “execute this function N times”
+* A Compute Shader that is more generic.
+It is effectively a function that you can call and request to execute as many times as you require.

-Here is a simplified diagram of WebGPU setup to draw triangles by using a vertex shader and a fragment shader:
+Here is a simplified diagram of a WebGPU setup to draw triangles by using a vertex shader and a fragment shader:

 !["Triangle using WebGPU" #center](images/webgpu-draw-high-level.svg "Triangle using WebGPU")

 The main things to notice in the above image are:

-* There is a **Pipeline**.
-It contains the vertex shader and fragment shader the GPU will run.
-You could also have a pipeline with a compute shader.
+* There is a **Pipeline** that contains the vertex shader and fragment shader the GPU runs.
+Alternatively, you might also have a pipeline with a compute shader.
-* The shaders reference resources (buffers, textures, samplers) indirectly through **Bind Groups**.
+* The shaders reference resources such as buffers, textures, and samplers, indirectly through **Bind Groups**.
 * The pipeline defines attributes that reference buffers indirectly through the internal state.
 * Attributes pull data out of buffers and feed the data into the vertex shader.
 * The vertex shader may feed data into the fragment shader.